 Rub on the blended marinade.
 Cover and refrigerate for at least two hours to let the marinade do its magic.

 Preheat a flat pan or grill.
 A wok may also be used.

 Oil the pan lightly with the cooking oil.

 Cut a piece of banana leaf to fit the pan.
 If the banana leaf is a small one, cut a few pieces and place them side by side.
 Make sure the leaves are able to sit flat on the pan.

 Place the marinated skate slice by slice onto the banana leaf.
-Drizzle 1/2 tbsp of oil over each piece of skate.
+Drizzle 1/2 tablespoon of oil over each piece of skate.
 Let them fry for a total of about 10 to 15 minutes, turning the fish so that each side gets cooked evenly, especially the side with the skin.
-Halfway through, you may want to drizzle another 1/2 tbsp of oil so that the skate doesn’t dry up, but rather gets nice and crispy.
+Halfway through, you may want to drizzle another 1/2 tablespoon of oil so that the skate doesn’t dry up, but rather gets nice and crispy.

 The skate is cooked when the flesh comes off easily from the bone.
 Use a fork or spoon to test.
 The skin should be a little brown and crispy.

 Serve With the Sambal Belacan